 A Brief History

 On April 1, 1939, Phil Niekro, Hall of Fame pitcher and winner of 318 major league games, was born.
 Together with his brother, Joe, these 2 Polish-American baseball players won more games than any other brother combination in major league history.
 Many other Polish-Americans have also gone on to greatness in major league baseball, and here we list some of the best or most well known (no disrespect to all the others).
-Who else would you have included in the list?

 12. Richie Zisk, 1971 – 1983.